-My research method focuses on an intraethnic comparison of families who identify as Black or African American, but this may limit its applicability to other racial groups.
+My research method focused on an intraethnic comparison of families who identify as Black or African American, but this may limit its applicability to other racial groups.
 It is widely accepted in sociology that race and ethnicity are social constructs but at the same time scholars understand that racial categorizations have great consequences for how one perceives oneself and how one is perceived by others.
 Moreover, because Hispanics have different cultural experiences than African Americans, this study may not be applicable to Hispanics (and other groups).
 It is also limited in its contribution to understanding ethnic diversity in outcomes.

 Although I gained insight into the struggles that parents experienced because of their network size and because they lacked the benefits that members within a social network provide, I was unable to fully explore the relationship between a small network size and foster care placement.
 A question for future research would be: to what extent does the size of the social network of those who have lost their children to the foster care services matter?

-However, the finding of this study underscores the importance of understanding the complexity of social relationships and how they vary in function among the poor.
-The findings of the study indicates that social networks and social support –can be helpful or hurtful but are relevant when considering the outcomes of the poor, in this case the reasons for the placement of children into the foster care system.
-My results suggest that these social relationships specifically, the quality of these relationships, may be helpful in understanding and predicting the likelihood of placement into foster care, since social support and social networks can work together to promote or inhibit the quality of life among low-income mothers (Dominguez and Watkins 2003).
+However, the findings of this study underscore the importance of understanding the complexity of social relationships and how they vary in function among the poor.
+Social networks and social support can be helpful or hurtful but are relevant when considering the outcomes of the poor, in this case the reasons for the placement of children into the foster care system.
+Social relationships specifically, the quality of these relationships, may be helpful in understanding and predicting the likelihood of placement into foster care, since social support and social networks can work together to promote or inhibit the quality of life among low-income mothers (Dominguez & Watkins 2003).
 Most importantly, the right or most relevant type of support from friends and/or relatives must be present when poor families go through challenging or traumatic times.
-This may be a buffer as well as a resource that deserves more focus.
+This may serve as a buffer as well as a resource that deserves more focus.
 If the social network is unable to provide relevant support then the quality of life of disadvantaged families is impacted.

-My research makes a contribution to the disproportionate minority representation (DMR) or disproportionality debate.
+This research contributes to the disproportionate minority representation (DMR) debate.
 The concept of disproportionality or DMR means that compared to their proportion in the general population, minorities, especially African Americans, are overrepresented in the child welfare system (Ards et al. 2003, Hines et al. 2004).
 Many social work scholars (e.g. Busch et al. 2008, Cross 2008, Fluke et al. 2003, Hill 2003, James et al. 2008, McRoy 2008) have contributed to this conversation although many have taken an interethnic approach by comparing minority parents/guardians to whites (e.g. Fusco et al. 2010, Schuck 2005).
 My work reveals that there are differences between those of the same racial and class backgrounds.